Donald Trump climbs into sumo ring in Japan to present 30kg trophy

 Asanoyama, for his part, seemed to be a potential Trump convert.

-"I was overjoyed," the said.
+"I was overjoyed," he said.
 "It was almost too much to say in words."